 We may be an herb farm but we do specialize in Lavender.
-We are trialing 14 varieties presently with the bulk of our plantings being in Grosso, Royal Velvet and Phenomenal.
+We are growing 14 varieties presently with the bulk of our plantings being in Grosso, Royal Velvet and Phenomenal.
 Last year we added Sensational, Riverina Thomas and Bridget Chloe and Melissa Lilac and we are so excited to have these new beauties.

 We manufacture a complete product line of Lavender and non Lavender products which are available online and in the farm shop.
 Wholesale and private label available upon request.